 Many travelers have known the beauty of Uluwatu Temple in Bali.
-For the reason that the location of the temple that set right at the edge of a rock cliff.
-Enabling visitor of the temple to access 180° view of Bali sea cost.
-Uluwatu temple is also a traveler favorite choice to see the sunset.
+The location of the temple set right at the edge of a rock cliff allows visitors to see a 180° view of the Bali sea coast.
+Uluwatu temple is also a traveler’s favorite choice to see the sunset.

-Make sure to add Uluwatu temple on the must go list.
-The best time to visit the temple is before evening.
-Be there before 04:00 pm to witness the golden yellow sunset.
+Make sure to add the Uluwatu temple to the must-go list.
+The best time to visit the temple is before the evening.
+Be there before 4 PM to witness the golden yellow sunset.
 And make sure to see Kecak Dance Performance afterward.

-Uluwatu Temple is 30 km away from the city center Denpasar.
+Uluwatu Temple is 30 km away from Denpasar, the city center.
 The temple is also known as Pura Luhur.
-And consider as one of the substantial temples on Bali island.
-There are two versions of the temple history.
-Some people believe that Uluwatu temple is built by Empu Kuturan.
+And consider one of the substantial temples on Bali island.
+There are two versions of the temple’s history.
+Some people believe that the Uluwatu temple is built by Empu Kuturan.

 The Power Of Dang Hyang Nirartha